leonjovanovic/road-to-ml-water/Stage 1 - Foundational 2D Fluid Simulation/lesson_1.md

 **Consequences of this assumption:**
 *   **Vertical velocity is negligible:** The water mainly moves horizontally.
 Any vertical motion is small and quick compared to the horizontal flow.
 *   **Pressure is hydrostatic:** This is a big one!
-It means the pressure at any point in the fluid only depends on the depth of the water above it (and atmospheric pressure). `Pressure = ρ * g * h` (density * gravity * depth below surface).
+It means the pressure at any point in the fluid only depends on the depth of the water above it (and atmospheric pressure). $Pressure = \rho \cdot g \cdot h$ (density * gravity * depth below surface).
 This simplifies the pressure term in the momentum equations significantly.
 *   **Horizontal velocity is nearly uniform with depth:** The speed of the water doesn't change much as you go from the surface to the bottom.
 We can just talk about *the* horizontal velocity at a given (x,y) location.

 ---